 As your teenager who has Down syndrome moves into adult life, there will be many different challenges to face.
 Speech and language is often still a concern, but growing up, going into further education, employment or some type of day-service provision will all bring their own challenges.
 Managing more independently and communicating with people in the wider community need to be considered.

-Many DSI branches run Latch-On adult literacy programmes or MOTE political awareness programmes, which can be part of a continuing education programme.
+Many DSI branches run Ability Programmes, which can be part of a continuing education programme.
 Our research is showing that continuing to focus on education and literacy into adulthood can lead to improvements in spoken language.

 At all stages of life, people who have Down syndrome are likely to understand more than they are able to communicate, which can be frustrating for everyone!

 It’s important to keep developing language though, and as life becomes more complicated, new vocabulary will need to be specifically taught.
 As vocabulary expands, new words need to be integrated into existing language.
 Discussion, visual materials, and mind-mapping will help.

 Tenses are still likely to be difficult to understand and to express.
 Use written language to support understanding.
 Use pictures of your family at various ages and talk about them using the past tense.
 Find pictures of places you will be going in the future and talk about them.
 Make books on planning what is going to happen as well as what has already happened.
 Highlight the difference between the key words.
 It may be difficult for your young adult to hear the difference between walk and walked, but they will be able to see the difference.

 There is no evidence of a plateau in learning language, so it’s definitely worth persisting.
 Remember, it doesn’t matter how quickly or slowly you learn, as long as you keep going!